 - Levels: High school, university

-The IPIC Assessment is a partnership with the Assessment and Evaluation Language Resource Center (AELRC) at Georgetown University and the Center for Applied Linguistics (CAL).
+The IPIC Measure is a partnership with the Assessment and Evaluation Language Resource Center (AELRC).